torchbox/careers/docs/PeopleHR.md

 ## Developing the API

-To test this API locally, use the command `npm run vercel` to run the vercel development environment.
+To test this API locally, use the command `npm run vercel` to run the Vercel development environment.
 If you are prompted to sign in, choose the email sign in option, and then select the `Torchbox` account to work from.
 Link to the project with `Y`, and it will start the dev server locally.

 ## Processing the PeopleHR Data